ataylor89/assembly/printf/README.md

 When the printf function finishes, it actually moves the return address in register X30 into the program counter, so that the program counter points to the instruction immediately following the `bl _printf` instruction.

 In summary, register X30 should always contain the correct return address, so that when a function or routine finishes, the program counter gets updated correctly.

+## One line explanation of the return address

+In the ARM64 architecture, the register X30 should always contain the correct return address, so that when a function returns, or a routine returns, the program counter gets updated correctly.